Isidore Dantas

-Isidore Dantas (born 4 April 1947), is an author, translator and lexicographer from Pune, Maharashtra working in the Konkani language.
-Noted for his interest in Konkani film, he is best known for his book on Konkani cinema (Konkani Cholchitram) and for having co-authored an English-to-Konkani dictionary.
-He has authored five books, co-authored a dictionary and translated two books.
+Isidore Dantas (born 4 April 1947) is an Indian writer, translator, Wikipedia editor, and lexicographer known for his work in the Konkani language and Konkani Wikipedia.
+Noted for his interest in Konkani films, he is best known for his book on Konkani cinema Konkani Cholchitram and for having co-authored an English-to-Konkani dictionary.
+He has authored five books, co-authored a dictionary, and translated two books.

 Biography

 Dantas is a retired bank officer, having worked as an Assistant General Manager of the State Bank of India, at the Opera House Branch in Mumbai (Bombay).
 He traces his roots to the Bardez village of Saligao, while his family was based in the Curchorem area in interior Goa, where his grandfather was a regidor (village official in Portuguese times).
 He is married and has three children.

 Works

 Unusually, Dantas writes in both the Romi (Roman) and Devanagari scripts of Konkani, and also in Marathi.

 Konkani dictionary

 Dantas co-authored, with the late Joel D'Souza, a Konkani dictionary titled English-Konkani Dictionary in 2016.
 In January 2016, he shared the 365-page dictionary under a Creative Commons license.
 In 2016 it was made available in full-text on Wikimedia Commons.